alishaburgfeld/AllYouCanExercise/README.md

 <!-- App Information -->

-Start Docker: Open Docker Desktop on mac -- possible way to hide the desktop, try this next time: https://stackoverflow.com/questions/64533789/how-to-start-docker-desktop-with-a-cli-command-on-macos-without-showing-dashboar Start Minikube: minikube start --driver=docker
+Start Docker: Open Docker Desktop on mac -- possible way to hide the desktop, try this next time: https://stackoverflow.com/questions/64533789/how-to-start-docker-desktop-with-a-cli-command-on-macos-without-showing-dashboar

+Start backend - go to a .java file, click run, run without debugging

 To start the front-end: cd into front-end and type npm start go to localhost:3000 to run tests: npm run test ( need to be in the react folder)